 Run tests via a run configuration

-Select the Vitest run/debug configuration from the list on the main toolbar and click to the right of the list.
+Select the Vitest run/debug configuration from the list of configurations and click in the list or on the toolbar.

-To debug tests, select the run/debug configuration and click .
+To debug tests, set breakpoints where necessary, select the run/debug configuration, and click .

 You can rerun all the tests in the specified scope Alt+Shift+R or rerun only the tests that failed.